TelescopeAI/cortex/README.md

 # cortex

-## AI-Enhanced Modular Analytics Platform
+## Lightweight Modular Analytics Platform

 A modular, lightweight analytics engine built in Python to power customer-facing analytics applications.
 The platform provides a unified semantic layer for defining business data models, a dynamic query engine that integrates with heterogeneous data sources, and a robust user management and authorization system—all accessible via a FastAPI-powered REST API.
 The semantic layer is designed to support advanced AI agent integration for intelligent analytics, natural language querying, and automated insights generation.